By Asher DeMetz

 Step 2: Evaluate people and processes

-It definitely means learning which security policies are already in place and where your organization’s leaders are taking your firm in the next three to five years and what security risks will be associated with that path.
+It definitely means learning which security policies are already in place and where your organisation’s leaders are taking your firm in the next three to five years and what security risks will be associated with that path.

 It’s also important for the security analysts to conduct in-depth interviews with your company’s key stakeholders and specific departments like HR and legal.
 Usually this includes IT staff, security administrators (if you have a dedicated security team in house), and anyone who works with the network, servers or workstations.
 Good security practices involve everyone in the company.